So, you’ve just been summoned for jury duty – now what?

 These tiny white gold hoops are enough to add elegance to a simple business look

-For rings and necklaces, they should be very simple and not distract like an elegant gold chain necklace and wedding bands.
+For rings and necklaces, they should be simple and not distracting, like an elegant gold chain necklace and wedding bands.

-A delicate chain necklace with simple butterfly pendant from British jewelry brand Estella Bartlett
+A delicate chain necklace with a simple butterfly pendant from British jewelry brand Estella Bartlett

 A pantsuit with coordinating slacks and a blazer are perfect for jury duty.
-Look for solid items that are properly tailored and not too tight.
-If you choose to wear a skirt, it should fall below the knee.
+Look for solid items that are appropriately tailored and not too tight.
+If you wear a skirt, it should fall below the knee.

 A coordinating skirt suit is perfect for those who want to give off a feminine yet powerful vibe

 Dresses can be worn but should be in darker colors like navy, black, or grey.
-The hemline should fall below the knee, and it should not be form-fitting.
+The hemline should fall below the knee and not be form-fitting.
 You will notice that many business professional dresses are sleeveless.

 Conservative but chic, this belted denim midi dress has a collar and a modest slit at the knee-grazing hem

-This is so it will be more comfortable to wear them with a blazer.
+This is so wearing them with a blazer will be more comfortable.
 When in a courtroom, you should always cover your arms.

 Add a sleek and sophisticated finish to any look with this tailored J. Crew blazer

-The guidelines for men’s attire is very similar to women’s and consists of suits, slacks, and button-down shirts.
+The guidelines for men’s attire are very similar to women’s and consist of suits, slacks, and button-down shirts.

 The same color guidelines apply and should consist only of neutrals and solid navy, black, and grey.
 Patterned ties and shirts are not appropriate for the courtroom.